swift-server/guides/docs/packaging.md

 # copy the source to the docker image
 COPY . /workspace

-RUN swift build -c release
+RUN swift build -c release --static-swift-stdlib

 #------- package -------
 # Running on distroless C++ since it includes